There is much written about reducing your churn in SaaS, but nothing that we could find that detailed everything in one place.

 - Eliminate buyer’s remorse, by ensuring your customers realise the benefit of your product as it specifically relates to them.

-Signs of Churn
+Signs of Churning Customers

 - Understand the length of time it takes users to complete a task on your platform.
 Communicate to those who are spending an unusually long time on a page, within a session.